2005 ICC Intercontinental Cup

 The 2005 ICC Intercontinental Cup was the second edition of the ICC Intercontinental Cup, a cricket competition for (then) 12 nations from Asia, Africa, North America and Europe.
 All the games were scheduled for three days and were designated first class.

-The teams played each other team in each of the four groups once.
+Each team in the four groups played every other team in their group once.
 The winners of each group progressed to a semi-final from 23 to 25 October, and then a final from 27 to 29 October, hosted by Namibia.
 The groups were as follows: